DBinaghi/plugin-Stats/README.md

 - informative (query, referrer, user agent and language are saved; all stats can be browsed by public);
 - count of direct download of files;
-- full control of pruducted data;
+- full control of produced data;
-- respect of privacy (if wanted!).
+- respect of privacy (if wanted!);
+- user agent parsing (browser, OS, device type) via [ua-parser-js], with a server-side cache so each unique user agent string is parsed only once;
+- aggregated language statistics from `Accept-Language` headers, with ISO 639-1 language names;
+- charts tab with hit trends and pie charts for browsers and accepted languages.

 On the other hand, some advanced features are not implemented, especially a detailed board with advanced filters.
 Nevertheless, logs and data can be